Baskin (film): Plot

-Once inside the building they discover a fellow policeman in a wildly catatonic state, banging his head against a wall.
-It is implied that the rest of his police unit have been taken or killed.
-Seyfi stays with the man as the other four go deeper into the building to investigate.
-Seyfi discovers a room in which a cult of people, covered in blood and viscera, seem to be having an orgy.
+Once inside, they discover a fellow policeman in a wildly catatonic state.
+Seyfi stays with the man as the other four investigate.
+Seyfi discovers a room containing a group of cultists covered in blood and viscera.
 He is too terrified to move as the cultists swarm over him, dragging him into their midst.

-As the other men continue through the building, they witness horrifying images and are subjected to a number of increasingly bizarre and surreal scenarios.
-Through flashbacks and dream sequences, it is revealed that Remzi has been like a father figure to Arda, having taken him in as a young man, and that Arda was the young boy in the opening scene.
+As they move through the building, the other men witness horrifying images and are subjected to increasingly bizarre and surreal scenarios.
+Through flashbacks and dream sequences, it is revealed that Remzi has been like a father figure to Arda, having taken him in as a young man, and Arda was the young boy in the opening scene.

-The remaining men are eventually captured and tied up in a dungeon surrounded by the cultists.
+The remaining men are tied up in a dungeon surrounded by the cultists.
 A hooded figure known as The Father reveals himself to them; he and the cultists kill Apo, Yavuz and Remzi.
 The Father explains that hell is not somewhere you go, it's something you carry with you at all times.
-Arda's flashbacks continue, and in the process a dying Remzi gives him a key, which he uses to overpower the Father and escape from his chains and exit the building.
+A dying Remzi gives Arda a key, which he uses to overpower The Father and escape the building.

 Laughing triumphantly, Arda runs from the village along a road.
 He flags down an oncoming vehicle, but the driver doesn't spot him and he is run over.
 It is revealed that the vehicle is the same police van the men travelled in earlier, and this was the same vision Seyfi had seen.
-The five men crash once more into the lake, implying that they have actually wandered into Hell.
+The five men crash once more into the lake.